fbarranco/starter-research-group/content/project/baxter_conveyor/index.md

 ---

 # Object classification tasks using the Baxter robot
  This project shows the development of various classification tasks in static and dynamic environments with the Baxter robot.
-This robot will separate two groups of objects with different colours, positions and sizes, using the Robot Operating System (ROS Kinetic) on Ubuntu 16.04 LTS, MoveIt! and the OpenCV library for the computer vision, based on the colour filter made by Maik Heufekes (https://github.com/cvr-lab/baxter_pick_and_place).
-Some videos are available at http://www.ugr.es/~cvrlab/projects/baxter_conveyor/baxter.html and https://www.youtube.com/channel/UC9pq0ErS5dWzlCzpUrRdZlg/videos?view_as=subscriber.
+This robot will separate two groups of objects with different colours, positions and sizes, using the Robot Operating System (ROS Kinetic) on Ubuntu 16.04 LTS, MoveIt! and the OpenCV library for the computer vision, based on the colour filter made by [Maik Heufekes](https://github.com/cvr-lab/baxter_pick_and_place).
+Check the [Youtube videos](https://www.youtube.com/channel/UC9pq0ErS5dWzlCzpUrRdZlg/videos?view_as=subscriber).

 # Prerequisites

    ## Workstation Setup

-To set the workstation, the tutorial from Rethink Robotics has been consulted (http://sdk.rethinkrobotics.com/wiki/Workstation_Setup), in this site you can find the installation of Ubuntu, the ROS specific version for that Ubuntu version, the Baxter SDK and the instructions for establishing the first comunication with the robot, which requires an Ethernet connection.
+To set the workstation, the tutorial from [Rethink Robotics has been consulted](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup), in this site you can find the installation of Ubuntu, the ROS specific version for that Ubuntu version, the Baxter SDK and the instructions for establishing the first comunication with the robot, which requires an Ethernet connection.

     Example: Network Connection->Add->Ethernet
     Connection name: Baxter
     IPv4 Settings: Method: Manual